Procedure – Infectious Diseases

 - Methods of transmission of blood-borne pathogens;

-- Prevention of exposure to blood-borne pathogens, including universal precautions for handling of body fluids;
+- Prevention of exposure to blood-borne pathogens, how to recognize tasks and other activities that could involve exposure to blood and other potentially infectious materials and universal precautions for handling of body fluids;

 - Current treatment for symptoms of blood-borne pathogens and prognosis of disease progression;